Whittier Street Health Center: History

-Accreditation, recognition, and certifications
+Accreditation and certifications

-In May 2019, Whittier Street Health Center made national news when it announced it had diagnosed two new cases of HIV in Boston's opioid addicted population.
-The news confirmed fears from public health advocates that HIV use was spreading in MA and Boston, due primarily to shared needles and increased risky behaviors from the state's addicted and transient populations.

 Whittier Street Health Center is accredited by the Joint Commission and recognized by the NCQA as a Level 3 Patient-Centered Medical Home.
 Its new building received Silver LEED certification from the US Green Building Council.

-The outpatient addiction program at Whittier Street Health Center in Roxbury was mentioned in The Boston Globe's article "In Boston, Some Areas Bear Brunt of Opioid Overdoses" on August 6, 2016 for the Health Center's expertise in opioid treatment and use of the antioverdose drug Narcan.
+The outpatient addiction program at Whittier Street Health Center in Roxbury was mentioned in The Boston Globe's article "In Boston, Some Areas Bear Brunt of Opioid Overdoses" on August 6, 2016, for the Health Center's expertise in opioid treatment and use of the antioverdose drug Narcan.

 In February 2024, Whittier Street Health Center was awarded three federal 2023 Community Health Quality Recognition awards from the U.S. Department of Health and Human Services: the Addressing Social Risk Factors award, the COVID-19 Public Health Champion award, and the Advancing Health in Technology for Quality award.

 Programs

-Whittier provides the following primary care programs: Adult Medicine, Family Medicine, Pediatrics, Dental/Orthodontic, Health Benefits, Laboratory, OB/GYN, Orthopedic, Radiology, Urgent Care, the Wellness and Fitness Club, and WIC.
-The health center also offers a range of public health programs such as the Dana-Farber Community Cancer Center.
+Whittier provides adult medicine, family medicine, pediatrics, dental/orthodontic, health benefits, laboratory, OB/GYN, orthopedic, radiology, urgent care, a wellness and fitness club, and WIC programs.
+The health center also offers public health programs such as the Dana-Farber Community Cancer Center.